 Back: Strong and straight, its length is half of the body length.

 Chest: The chest is sufficiently wide and oval in the cross-section, deep.
 The ribs are moderately sprung.
 Forechest is pronounced enough.

-TAIL: Carried over the topline.
+TAIL: Tail is hanging down at rest, can be carried over the topline when the dog is excited.
 Reaches the hocks by its length.

 FOREQUARTERS: Seen from the front, parallel and widely set.

 Upper arm: Forming an angle of 100 degrees with the shoulder blade.
 Well-muscled.